| In 1941, Americans could look either east or west and find a shooting war in

 Congress, and on the day after Pearl Harbor, Congress approved it.
 This bill remained in

 effect until April 19, 1942, when the National Service Life Insurance Act went into force.
+Even as Ketchum was persuading Congress to enact the insurance

 legislation, the VFW national organization was offering its services to the U.S.